Table of contents

 We’re all familiar with Zoom calls by now, and there are lots of ways to use Zoom.

-In 2020, we’re seeing Zoom used for friend gatherings, baby showers, family reunions, birthday parties and more, and from the professional side, Zoom is used for webinars, productive team meetings, lectures and ‘going out for coffee’?
+We’re seeing Zoom used for friend gatherings, baby showers, family reunions, birthday parties and more, and from the professional side, Zoom is used for webinars, productive team meetings, lectures and ‘going out for coffee’?

 Yes, sure – why not?
 The other week I was invited to a ‘virtual coffee date’ by someone who wanted to pick my brain over content creation topics.
 While there was no buying coffee going on, it was nice to meet someone I had never met before for a one-on-one session of idea sharing and professional advice.